samuelyoon17/boiler_royale/README.md

 ## Technical Capabilities and Key Features:

-* Automated Ranking System & Integrity: The system implements a custom Elo rating algorithm for dynamic matchmaking and uses a PostgreSQL Trigger (AFTER INSERT) to ensure data validity.
+* Automated Ranking System & Integrity: The system implements a custom Elo rating algorithm for dynamic matchmaking and uses a PostgreSQL Trigger (AFTER INSERT) to ensure data atomicity.
 This automatically recalculates and updates player ratings immediately upon match recording, eliminating race conditions and ensuring the leaderboard is always in sync with match history.
-* Performance & Logic Offloading: Complex logic (such as the Elo calculation) is offloaded to the database layer using PL/pgSQL and CTEs.
+* Performance & Logic Offloading: Complex logic (such as the Elo calculation) is offloaded to the database layer using PL/pgSQL.
 This avoids the latency and risk associated with the application layer having to pull, process, and then push raw data back to the database.
 * Robust Data Architecture: The system uses Foreign Key constraints to link matches reliably to registered users and maintains the transactional integrity of the database.
 The entire process is executed within atomic transactions, ensuring that if a match recording fails, no partial data is committed.
-* Reporting & Tracking: The system aggregates granular performance statistics (wins, losses, match history) and supports dynamic leaderboards and tournament-specific filtering to retrieve up-to-date player reports.
+* Reporting & Tracking: The system aggregates performance statistics (wins, losses, match history) and supports dynamic leaderboards and tournament-specific filtering to retrieve up-to-date player reports.
 * Tournament Management: The architecture supports the creation and administration of multi-stage tournaments and uses the Elo system for initial seeding and matchmaking.

 ## Tech Stack